dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 = Building Your Chatbot =

-1. Sign up for a free IBM Bluemix trial [here](https://cocl.us/bluemix-registration).
+1. Sign up for a free IBM Cloud Light account [here](https://cocl.us/bluemix-registration).

-1. Create a workspace and build a customized chat bot using Watson Conversation's intuitive interface.
-To do this, you can follow [these instructions](https://cocl.us/watson-conversation-help), from the `Getting Started` section to `Building a Dialog`.
+1. Learn how to set up your Watson Conversation chatbot with [this free course](https://cocl.us/build-a-chatbot).

+1. You can see [this page](https://cocl.us/watson-conversation-help) for more information.

 = Configuring the Plugin =